A Snapshot of Services We Assist

 Hunter Broking Group pride themselves on having a local presence with a national strength, our technical product experience allows us to manage and service property insurance products such as:

 - Machinery Insurance

 - Property Insurance

 - Industrial Special Risks Insurance

 - Contract Works Insurance / Contractors All Risks Insurance

 Machinery Insurance is a core focus for our advisors, whether we are looking after ducted aircon systems or lifts and elevators, Hunter Broking Group have the experience to provide the appropriate advice for your size and risk exposures.

-Our experienced brokers can help you get the most appropriate insurance cover by assessing your specific needs and recommending the best value insurance solution for your business, whilst still maintaining the highest standard of cover.
+Our experienced insurance brokers can help you get the most appropriate insurance cover by assessing your specific needs and recommending the most appropriate insurance solution for your business, whilst still maintaining the highest standard of cover.

 Our head office in the western suburbs of Brisbane allows us to serve Brisbane’s locals through personable, 1-on-1 consultations.
 Hunter Broking Group aims to spread our quality service across south east Queensland, so if you’re on the Sunshine Coast or the Gold Coast, don’t hesitate to contact us for your business insurance needs.